millioncode/Mentoring-Udemy-iOS-Apps/README.md

  - To write clean code, packaging code into functions to be used everywhere else.
  - DRY ( Don't Repeat Yourself).
  - Design Structures.

+### Magic 8Ball
+- Same concept as DiceApp.
+- Instead of having 2 UIImageViews to be generated had only 1 view to randomly generate.
+- DRY Concept.